- Animal Production: animal protection and health, feed/forage, probiotics

 - Crop Production: beekeeping, pollinator health

-will communicate with beekeepers through meetings, articles, extension, and email newsletters to increase knowledge related to EFB treatment, including A) resources to accurately diagnose EFB, B) EFB management costs (economic and environmental), C) how to optimize apiary location for quality pollen, D) nutrition and supplemental feeding effects on EFB.
-This information is expected to facilitate changes in skills and attitudes for nutrition-based management, initiating three action outcomes.
+I will communicate with beekeepers through meetings, articles, extension, and email newsletters to increase knowledge related to EFB treatment, including A) resources to accurately diagnose EFB, B) EFB management costs (economic and environmental), and C) nutrition and supplemental feeding effects on EFB.
+This information is expected to facilitate changes in skills and attitudes for nutrition-based management, initiating two main action outcomes.
 First, beekeepers will more accurately field-diagnose EFB, decreasing unnecessary, costly management.
-Second, beekeepers will put EFB-stressed colonies in pollen-supportive apiaries.
-Third, beekeepers will include supplemental feeding practices.
-These are potentially more cost effective and environmentally conscientious treatments than antibiotics.
+Second, beekeepers will practice evidence-based in-hive management practices to treat EFB.

-Many specialty crop growers are unaware that crop pollination can stress honey bees, and that stressed colonies require more inputs and are more expensive to maintain.
 Understanding the economic and social inter-dependence of the beekeeper-grower relationship is essential to maintaining reliable stocks of colonies and stable pollination contract services and prices.
-Through English and Spanish extension presentations and resources, blueberry growers will gain a better appreciation for the economic and environmental consequences of their support of honey bees, the role they play in EFB, and how they can support honey bee health on their farms.
-Because EFB is a stress-related disease, growers adopting stress-reduction practices can reduced EFB incidence.
+Through extension presentations and resources, blueberry growers will gain a better appreciation for the economic and environmental consequences of their support of honey bees.
+Growers adopting stress-reduction practices may reduce the incidence and/or severity of EFB.
 Supportive practices include night spraying, planting flowering strips, and carefully selecting hive drop sites.
 As a result of this awareness, growers may alter their practices to support the beekeeping industry on which they rely.